-Each month, the teachers selects children for a special hot chocolate treat with the headteacher, honouring those who consistently exhibit impeccable behaviour.
+Each month, the teachers select children for a special hot chocolate treat with the headteacher, honouring those who consistently exhibit impeccable behaviour.
 These children stand out for their unwavering adherence to the school's school rules.
 This recognition celebrates their commitment to these values and sets a positive example for their peers.
+This reward will not be for all children and is aimed at encouraging those children that are sometimes overlooked as they behave consistently well.

-6. Relentless Routines
+5. Relentless Routines